Scaffold Command

 // Copyright {{ .Arguments.author }} {{ now | date "2006" }}

-You can easily reuse the content of the Copyright strings and update all in one place later.
+The content of the Copyright strings can be reused and updated in one place later.

 Rendering files from templates

-It’s often the case that you need to create new files that is not in the actual template source.
-Perhaps you ask a user how many of a certain thing they need and then you need to create that many files.
-This means you will likely have a Partial that can be used to make the file and need to invoke it many times.
+It is often the case that new files not in the actual template source are needed.
+For example, a form might ask how many of a certain thing are required and then that many files must be created.
+This means a Partial can be used to make the file and needs to be invoked multiple times.

 This was added in version 0.7.4